alisktl/temporal-java-examples/core/parallel-multiple-activities/README.md

-# Execute Workflow Method Asynchronously and Use Await to Wait for a Condition
+# Execute multiple Activities in parallel, asynchronously, and wait for them using `Promise.allOf`

 This example demonstrates how to use Temporal for workflow orchestration with asynchronous methods and conditional logic.
 The workflow includes a simple example where a greeting message is generated based on a name provided by the user.
-Temporal’s `await` statement is used to pause the workflow execution until a signal condition is met.
+Temporal’s `Promise.allOf` is used to wait for multiple activities to complete in parallel, enhancing workflow efficiency.

 ## Key Features
-- **Asynchronous Workflow Execution**: Workflow methods are executed asynchronously, enabling concurrent execution and efficient resource utilization.
-- **Condition-Based Workflow Logic**: The workflow uses Temporal's await statement to wait until specific conditions are satisfied before proceeding.
-- **Signal-Based Interaction**: External signals can be sent to the workflow to dynamically influence its behavior.
+- **Parallel Activity Execution**: Multiple activities can run simultaneously, making the workflow more efficient.
+- **Waiting for All Activities to Complete**: Temporal’s `Promise.allOf` is used to wait for multiple promises (activities) to complete before proceeding.

 ## Prerequisites